'Crunch' heard before sinkhole opened

-A large sinkhole opened up in a main road as motorists looked on.
+Ten homes have been evacuated after a large sinkhole opened up in a main road.

 Witnesses described a police car overtaking vehicles and blocking the A26, in Kent, just before part of the road collapsed into a void.

-Motorists told the BBC they heard a "crunching sound" before the 2m-wide sinkhole appeared on Monday evening
+Motorists told the BBC they heard a "crunching sound" before the 2m-wide sinkhole appeared on Monday evening.

-Work to repair the void - which officials believe extends for up to 20m underground - is likely to take weeks, the local council said.
+Work to repair the void - which officials believe extends for up to 20m underground - is likely to take weeks.

 'Tarmac split'

-Lauren Bourke was in the car with her fiance when the stretch of road between Maidstone and Tonbridge began to dip.
+Lauren Bourke was in a car with her fiance when the stretch of road between Maidstone and Tonbridge began to dip.

 She said: "The bottom of a bus hit the dipping tarmac and made a slight crunching sound which is when we knew the road definitely wasn't safe.